Skip to main content

 • DoD assigns you to a TFI Category based on your Total Family Income.
 Refer to the TFI Family Tip Sheet for guidance on what income to include when calculating your TFI.

-• The DoD then determines the full-time and part-time parent fee for each TFI category.
+• The DoD then determines the full-time and part-time parent fee per child for each TFI category.
 For each category there is a Basic parent fee and High Cost parent fee based on locality.

-• Review the MCCYN Parent Fees document to determine your TFI category and the associated parent fee.
+• Review the MCCYN Parent Fees document in the MCCYN Resources below to determine your TFI category and the associated parent fee for your child.
 Review the list of installations at the end of the document to determine if you are in a high cost area.

 2. Next, determine your provider’s monthly rate.

 3. Subtract the Parent Fee from the Provider Rate or the Provider Cap, whichever is less.
-This is your Benefit Amount.
+This is your Benefit Amount for each child.

 • DoD defines a provider rate cap; however, the rate may vary by Service.
 If you enroll with a provider who charges more than the provider cap, then you are responsible for your parent fee plus any amount above the provider rate cap.